With two days to go until Christmas, I imagine most of us fall into one of two camps.

 Muddling the lemon and cranberries together might be more labor-intensive than you’re used to, but the whole lemon rind and flesh brings a sweet hit of citrus that juice alone just can’t compete with, in my opinion.

 And now, if you’ll excuse me, I’m off to eat a heaping helping of kielbasa and sauerkraut and dig into my mom-in-law’s cookie platter.

-- 1 cup (7 oz.) granulated sugar
+- 1 cup (200 grams; 7 ounces) granulated sugar

 - 1 cup water

 - 3 or 4 whole allspice berries

 - 1/4 cup spiced cranberries plus extra cranberries for garnish